How to Take the Slow Boat From Luang Prabang to Thailand

 I’m not sure if this is a rule imposed by the government or by the police.
 My assumption is that they are forced by the local taxi mob to drop off foreigners at a certain place so they can benefit from the tourist money.
 They were certainly waiting for us upon arrival and were trying to scam us to get to the immigration office.

-The only way to get from the boat dock back to the immigration office at the bridge is by taking a tuk-tuk. don’t let them scam you here.
+The only way to get from the boat dock back to the immigration office at the bridge is by taking a tuk tuk.
+Don’t let them scam you here.
 Upon our arrival, they wanted to charge us 100.000 kips per person.
 We were seven people so this would mean we needed to pay around 35 to 40 euros for a tuk-tuk to take us on a 10-kilometer trip.

-We were able to get the price down to 50.000 kips per person and I think that even this was still way too much.
 I also think that another reason why they extend our arrival time is that the immigration office officially closes at 4 P.M.
-Everyone who arrives at the office past this hour needs to pay an overtime fee of 10.000 kips which means more incoming money for them.
+Everyone who arrives at the office past that hour needs to pay an overtime fee of 10.000 kips which means more incoming money for them.

 According to the sign at the immigration office, the overtime fee needs to be paid between 4 P.M. and 8 P.M.
 I assume the office closes up after that.